Honors and Awards

 Bunner was also a star in the classroom, earning the President's Outstanding Academic Excellence Award four times, the Scholar-Athlete Award three times, the NCPA Academic All-State Award twice and the Knights of Columbus Outstanding Student of the Year Award twice.
 He was also a four-year member of the Superior Honor Roll and a two-year member of the National Honor Society.
 Additionally, Bunner was a class officer for four years, a quiz bowl team member for three years and a three-year participant of the NECC Academic Contest.

 Bradley is the son of James and Dawn Bunner.
 He has an older brother, Thomas and a younger sister, Melissa.
 Bradley chose Nebraska over UNK, UNO, Morningside College, Doane College and Nebraska Wesleyan.
-He is majoring in business administration and accounting.
+He is majoring in business administration and accounting and earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2017-18.
 Off the field, Bradley enjoys hunting, fishing, four-wheeling, skiing, snowboarding and gaming.